 tidyposterior is all about fancy Bayesian-based approaches for choosing between multiple trained models.
 I don’t understand the possibilities here enough to say much (check out the link above), but selecting models in an unbiased and not-over-fit way can be super tricky, so I welcome more tools here, especially ones based on strong underlying statistical theory as this one seems to be.

 broom package (for tidying up model outputs), but replace the

 modelr to set up your cross-fold validation samples, as I was, check out

 rsample first; it already does everything I used

-Max’s slides have a lot more info; check them out here.
+Max’s slides have a lot more info; check them out from his GitHub repository here.